-- To open Streamline, open the Windows Start menu, navigate to the Arm Performance Studio folder, and select the "Arm Streamline 2024.2" shortcut, - Performance Advisor is a feature of the Streamline command-line application.
+- To open Streamline, open the Windows Start menu, navigate to the Arm Performance Studio folder, and select the "Arm Streamline 2024.4" shortcut, - Performance Advisor is a feature of the Streamline command-line application.
 To generate a performance report, you must first run the provided Python script to enable Streamline to collect frame data from the device.
 This process is described in detail in the Get started with Performance Advisor tutorial.

 After you have captured a profile with Streamline, run the Streamline-cli -pa command on the Streamline capture file.
 This command is added to your PATH environment variable during installation, so it can be used from anywhere.

 Streamline-cli.exe -pa <options> my capture.apc

-- To open Graphics Analyzer, open the Windows Start menu, navigate to the Arm Performance Studio folder, and select the "Arm Graphics Analyzer 2024.2" shortcut. - To run Mali Offline Compiler, open a command terminal, navigate to your work directory, and run the malioc command on a shader program.
-The malioc command is added to your PATH environment variable during installation, so can be used from anywhere. malioc.exe <options> my_shader.frag - To open Frame Advisor, open the Windows Start menu, navigate to the Arm Performance Studio folder, and select the "Arm Frame Advisor 2024.2" shortcut.
+- To run Mali Offline Compiler, open a command terminal, navigate to your work directory, and run the malioc command on a shader program.
+The malioc command is added to your PATH environment variable during installation, so can be used from anywhere.

+malioc.exe <options> my shader.frag - To open Frame Advisor, open the Windows Start menu, navigate to the Arm Performance Studio folder, and select the "Arm Frame Advisor 2024.4" shortcut.